ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 ![Discovery tasks settings](troubleshooting/discovery_tasks_settings.png)

-**Discovery tasks settings** is where the magic happens for automated discovery of new devices on your network.
+**Discovery tasks settings** are where the magic happens for automated discovery of new devices on your network.

 - If you are not finding new devices in your snapshot, check if